 His transactional experience covers advice to clients on both public company takeovers and private M&A deals, including business and share sales, auction processes, equity investments and joint ventures.
 He has also advised clients on IPOs and other fundraising activities.

-With particular expertise in advice and transactions in the finance and insurance sectors, Chris has acted for wealth managers and life and general insurers.
-He advises institutional and non-institutional investors, in Australia and overseas, on acquisitions, disposals and other matters across wealth management and insurance.
-His clients include asset managers, life and general insurers, financial advice groups, product distributors, investment platforms and other asset administrators.
+With particular expertise in advice and transactions in the finance and insurance sectors, Chris advises institutional and non-institutional investors, in Australia and overseas, on acquisitions, disposals and other matters across wealth management and insurance.
+His clients include asset managers, life and general insurers, financial advice groups, and investment platforms.

-Chris also advises local companies and their owners on transformational deals and other matters, including succession planning, third party investment, joint ventures, management equity deals, shareholders agreements and outright sales.
+Chris also advises local companies and their owners on transformational deals and other matters, including succession planning, third party investment, joint ventures, management equity, shareholders agreements and outright sales.

-He has acted for numerous overseas investors into Australia, in particular those from North America and Japan.
+He has acted for numerous overseas investors into Australia, in particular those from North America, UK, and Japan.

 Chris is a dual-qualified lawyer admitted to practice in Australia and in England and Wales.
 Before joining Hall & Wilcox he was a Partner for nine years in the Corporate Division of a large Australian law firm.
 He has also worked as a Corporate Counsel for a leading global financial institution.